caf-lab/Tumor-repressive-CAF/README.md

 [4] /data/CRC_expression_os.rda : This file stores both the TCGA colorectal cancer RNA-sequencing data and corresponding survival information.

-[5] /signature/Human_iCAF_signature.xlsx : This Excel file likely contains a list of genes associated with iCAFs.
+[5] /signature/Human_iCAF_signature.xlsx : This Excel file contains a list of genes associated with iCAFs.

-[6] /signature/Human_myCAF_signature.xlsx : This Excel file likely contains a list of genes associated with myofibroblast cancer-associated fibroblasts (myCAFs).
+[6] /signature/Human_myCAF_signature.xlsx : This Excel file contains a list of genes associated with myofibroblast cancer-associated fibroblasts (myCAFs).

-[7] /signature/Human_mesCAF_signature.xlsx : This Excel file likely contains a list of genes associated with mesothelial cancer-associated fibroblasts (mesCAFs).
+[7] /signature/Human_mesCAF_signature.xlsx : This Excel file contains a list of genes associated with mesothelial cancer-associated fibroblasts (mesCAFs).

-[8] /signature/MSC_markers.csv : This CSV file likely contains a list of genes used to identify mesenchymal stem cells (MSCs).
+[8] /signature/MSC_markers.csv : This CSV file contains a list of genes used to identify mesenchymal stem cells (MSCs).

 [9] /data/GSE114374_human_colon_fbst_geneset.RData : This R data file contains multiple gene sets representing the subtype of colon fibroblasts from study GSE114374.